jdittrich/userNeedResearchBook/text/prepareTheResearch.md

 ![Equipment for user research: paper, pen, audio recorder.](images/interviewEquipment.svg)

 - for note-taking and sketching
-	- Paper, lined or blank (15 or more sheets, just to be safe)
+	- paper, lined or blank (15 or more sheets, just to be safe)
-	- Pencil or Pen (Don't forget to bring backups!)
+	- pencil or Pen (Don't forget to bring backups!)
-	- Something to write on.
-A clipboard is great.
+	- something to write on.
+A clipboard is great
--  Audio Recording (recommended)
+-  audio Recording (recommended)
 	- audio recorder or smartphone <!-- TODO link to record audio -->
--  Photos and video (recommended)
+-  photos and video (recommended)
 	- a digital camera or smartphone <!-- link to record photos -->
 - for drawing diagrams with the participant
 	-   templates <!-- : link to diagrams -->
 	-   pencils and/or pens in different colors

 You should get to know your equipment before you start the actual data collection.
 So be sure to know how make a photo and start and stop the audio-recording.
 Check the audio quality by putting the phone/recorder roughly a meter away from you and saying some sentences in your normal voice.
-Listen to the recording to test if you can (easily) understand what you said.
+Listen to the recording to test if you can understand what you said.

 When your equipment is ready and checked, you can start to collect your data.